Ontario Teachers' Pension Plan: Investments

 In 2019, Ontario Teachers', along with Amazon and others, assisted in financing to help the New York Yankees regain ownership control of their regional sports network, the YES Network, resulting in a minority ownership in the network.

 In 2022, the pension fund was targeting investments in India, opening an office in Mumbai in September.
-It had $178.5 billion in assets total.

-In 2021 and 2022, Ontario Teachers' invested US$75 million in FTX and US$20 million in FTX.US respectively, through its Teacher's Venture Growth platform.
+In 2021 and 2022, Ontario Teachers' invested US$75 million in FTX and US$20 million in FTX.US respectively, through its Teachers' Venture Growth platform.
 Following FTX's collapse in early November 2022, Ontario Teachers' stated that it will write off the entirety of its US$95 million investment by the end of 2022.

+In June 2024, after Canadian pension plans lost a combined $1.24 trillion in their property portfolios, the worst fiscal year performance since the 2008 financial crisis, CEO Jo Taylor, told Bloomberg, "What’s worked famously well for the last 35 years may not work so well for the next five to 10."
+OTPP reportedly shifted authority away from Cadillac Fairview and brought their real estate investments in-house.

+By December 2024, OTPP's Cadillac Fairview had over 1,160 residential rental units under construction, with projects at CF Carrefour Laval and 750 Peel Street in Montreal, and CF Rideau in Ottawa.

+In March 2025, it was reported that OTPP sold Amica Senior Lifestyles and its assets and affiliates for C$4.6 billion ($3.2 billion) to Welltower.
+Welltower stated it purchased: 31 in-place properties at a "substantial discount"; seven properties under construction; and, nine development parcels in "highly affluent and supply constrained neighborhoods" in Ontario and British Columbia.
+OTPP bought the senior home operator, Amica, in 2015 for $578 million.

 ESG and responsible investing

 On June 6, 2018, a group of global institutional investors, led by Ontario Teachers' and CDPQ, in collaboration with the Government of Canada, announced a project to advance key G7 objectives.
 Partner Institutions AIMCo, Allianz, Aviva, CalPERS, CDPQ, Generali, Natixis Investment Managers, OMERS, Ontario Teachers', OPTrust, and PGGM pledged to commit resources, expertise and networks to three initiatives: enhancing expertise in infrastructure financing and development of emerging and frontier economies; opening opportunities for women in finance and investment worldwide; and speeding up the implementation of uniform and comparable climate-related disclosures under the FSB-TCFD framework.

 On September 26, 2018, Ontario Teachers' joined finance, health and government leaders in signing the Tobacco-Free Finance Pledge (of the NGO Tobacco-Free Portfolios), which commits the pension plan to no longer invest in tobacco companies.

 On January 21, 2021, Ontario Teachers' announced its commitment to net zero greenhouse gas emissions by 2050, disclosing that its strategy will focus on financing climate solutions that replace fossil fuels and reduce emissions.